 Providing Helpouts.
-The Helpouts listings you provide must be accurate, complete and not misleading.
-You agree to not misrepresent in any way, whether material or not, any aspect of your identity, background, skills, qualifications, credentials, regulated status or professional standing when using the Service.
+The Helpouts listings and information you provide must be accurate, complete, and not misleading.
+You agree to not misrepresent in any way, whether material or not, any aspect of your identity, background, skills, qualifications, credentials, regulated status, or professional standing when using the Service.
 You agree to comply with all applicable laws and regulations in the jurisdictions in which you provide or offer to provide a Helpout.
 If your offer or provision of a Helpout requires a license or other regulatory approval, you must first obtain that license or approval and remain in good standing before offering or providing the Helpout.

-Verifying Provider details.
+Verifying Provider Details.
 Google may in some instances attempt to verify certain information provided by you, although Google has no obligation to do so.

 Basic Use Requirements.
 To use the Service, you will need a device capable of making a Hangouts call and working Internet access.